How to get from Manila to Boracay

 AirAsia, Cebu Pacific and Philippine Airlines (PAL) offer flights from Manila to Caticlan.
 AirAsia and Cebu Pacific are usually the cheaper options.

-A flight from Manila to Boracay via Caticlan takes a little more than an hour and planes land at Godofredo P. Ramos Airport, better known as Caticlan Airport.
+The flight from Manila to Boracay via Caticlan takes just over an hour, and planes land at Godofredo P. Ramos Airport, better known as Caticlan Airport.

 Tip: Cebu Pacific and AirAsia offer many promotions annually.
 Keep an eye out for these promos to book a cheaper flight!